Raine's Market

 #24 The Raine Building

 This building was the City Brewery and Soda Works, which supplied the first beer in Eureka.
 It has been a barber shop, the Bank Club Bar, and from about 1945 into the 1960s, it was Bays Fountain.
 The building has been owned by the Raine Family since the 1970s.
 It was the Tumbleweed movie theater during the 1970s and a ceramic and gift shop called the "Hanging Tree" into the 21st century.
-It is occupied by mining offices.
+It is currently occupied by mining offices.

 #25 Owl Club Bar and Steakhouse